waterholeforum/docs/routes.md

 ## Registering Routes

-To register your own routes in Waterhole's route groups, use the [`ForumRoutes` extender](reference://Waterhole/Extend/ForumRoutes.html).
-You can do this in the `extend` method of your service provider.
+To register your own routes in Waterhole's route groups, use the [`ForumRoutes` extender](reference://Waterhole/Extend/Routing/ForumRoutes.html).
+You can do this in a service provider by registering routes directly inside the extender callback using the `Route` facade.

 Forum routes use the path prefix configured in `config/waterhole/forum.php`, a name prefix of `waterhole.`, and the `waterhole.web` middleware group.